Vista Drunk Driving Attorney

 Officer DUI Observation Testimony

-The police officer’s testimony in a DUI trial can make or break your case.
+The police officer’s testimony is one of the most key types of DUI evidence in a drunk driving trial and can make or break your case.
 That’s because the officer will explain why he or she pulled you over and what made him or her believe you were drunk.
 He will also describe your behavior and list any statements you made before and after your arrest.While the courts trust the memory of a police officer far more than a civilian, they also accept that police are human and do make mistakes, which is why a dashboard cam or conflicting officer testimonies can work to your advantage with the help of your Vista drunk driving attorney.

 Your DUI lawyer may also question details of the officer’s testimony.
 For example, officers often claim a suspect smelled like alcohol, but the reality is that he or she is usually only smelling the kind of alcohol the defendant was drinking, not pure alcohol.
 This means that if you spilled wine on your shirt or were drinking a particularly pungent variety of gin, the officer easily could have smelled it, even if you were entirely sober by the time you drove.
 The police may also point out that you had bloodshot eyes, something which can easily be explained away by exposure to cigarette smoke (a common occurrence at parties or outside of bars), a medical condition, or fatigue.